mattyperotti22/XCUI-Test-Automation-Example/README.md

 # Projector
-Projector is an iOS mobile app that enables to get all information about movies, based on The Movie Database (TMDb)
+Projector is an iOS mobile app that enables users to get all information about movies, based on The Movie Database (TMDb)

 ## Third-party libraries